+Some server models come with hot-swap hard disk drives.
 Before you install a hot-swap hard disk drive, read the following information:

-- Inspect the drive tray for signs of damage. - Make sure that the drive is correctly installed in the tray. - To maintain proper system cooling, do not operate the server for more than 10 minutes without either a drive or a filler panel installed in each drive bay. - All hot-swap drives in the server must have the same speed rating; if you mix speed ratings, all drives will operate at the speed of the slowest drive. - You do not have to turn off the server to install hot-swap drives in the hot-swap drive bays. - Set the drive jumpers either to disable auto-start or to delay startup, to prevent overtaxing the system power supply by all drives trying to spin up at once. - Install hot-swap hard disk drives in this sequence: bay 9, bay 8, bay 7, bay 6, bay 5, and bay 4. - If your server has an optional RAID adapter, see the documentation that comes with the adapter for instructions for installing a hard disk drive. - Each hot-swap drive has two LEDs: the hard disk drive activity LED and the hard disk drive status LED.
+- Inspect the drive tray for signs of damage. - · Make sure that the drive is correctly installed in the tray. - To maintain proper system cooling, do not operate the server for more than 10 minutes without either a drive or a filler panel installed in each drive bay. - All hot-swap drives being used in the server must have the same speed rating; mixing speed ratings will cause all drives to operate at the speed of the slowest drive. - You do not have to turn off the server to install hot-swap drives in the hot-swap drive bays. - Install hot-swap hard disk drives in this sequence: bay 7, bay 6, and bay 5. - If your server has an optional RAID adapter, see the documentation that comes with the adapter for instructions for installing a hard disk drive. - Each hot-swap drive has two LEDs: the hard disk drive activity LED and the hard disk drive status LED.
 When the green hard disk drive activity LED is flashing, it indicates that the controller is accessing the hard disk drive.
-When the amber hard disk drive status LED is lit continuously, it indicates that the drive is faulty and must be replaced.
-When the amber hard disk drive status LED is flashing, it indicates that the drive is being rebuilt.
+When the amber hard disk drive status LED is lit continuously, it indicates that the drive is faulty and must to be replaced.